Three Sisters with Maiden Hearts

-Three Sisters with Maiden Hearts (乙女ごころ三人姉妹) is a 1935 Japanese drama film directed by Mikio Naruse.
-It is based on the short story Sisters of Asakusa (浅草の姉妹, Asakusa no shimai) by Yasunari Kawabata and was the director's first sound film.
+Three Sisters with Maiden Hearts (乙女ごころ三人姉妹) is a 1935 Japanese drama film written and directed by Mikio Naruse.
+Based on the short story Sisters of Asakusa (浅草の姉妹, Asakusa no shimai) by Yasunari Kawabata, it was the director's first sound film.

 Plot

-O-Ren, O-Some and Chieko are daughters of a hardened, middle-aged woman who runs a business of shamisen players, earning their money on their nightly rounds in bars in Asakusa.
-While O-Some still works in her mother's business, Chieko, her younger sister, works as a nightclub dancer.
+O-Ren, O-Some and Chieko are the daughters of a hardened, middle-aged woman who runs a business of shamisen players, earning their money on their nightly rounds in bars in Asakusa.
+While O-Some still works in her mother's business, Chieko, her younger sister, is a nightclub dancer.
 O-Ren, the eldest, tries to settle for a domestic life with her boyfriend Kosugi in an attempt to escape the half-world she has been associated with.
 In need of money, O-Ren lures Aoyama (unaware that he is Chieko's boyfriend) into an apartment, where her gangster friends threaten him.
 O-Some, who witnesses the crime, is hurt with a knife when she interferes to help Aoyama.
 Although she knows of O-Ren's scheme, O-Some bids her sister and Kosugi good-bye at the train station.
 Left alone in pain in the waiting room, O-Some murmurs, "that turned out good".